 It was my fifteenth year of continuous travel to Kabini, the southern part of the famed Nagarahole National Park.
-Ever since I quit my IT job and became a full time photographer some 12 years ago, I started traveling farther and wider.
-Gradually, my visits to places like Bandipur and Kabini, decreased.
+Ever since I quit my IT job and became a full-time photographer some 12 years ago, I started travelling farther and wider.
+Gradually, my visits to places like Bandipur and Kabini decreased.

 Somewhere in the years 2012-2016, I must have travelled 200+ days a year and most of them were destinations out of India.
 Svalbard, Kamchatka, Pantanal, Patagonia, Botswana, United States and the list goes on.
 I guess I could be one of the handful of Indian Photographers, who may have stories to tell about Jaguars, Polar Bears, Pumas, Lions, Leopards, Tigers, Cheetahs and even the Snow Leopards off late.
-But one animal’s sight and photograph was evading me for all these years.
-Or I must admit, I didn’t really care much about him in the last few years.
+But one animal’s sight and the photograph were evading me for all these years.
+Or I must admit, I didn’t really care much about him in the last few years, the Kabini Black Panther.